dlpigpen/dlpigpen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on DEFI projects
+- 🔭 I’m a DEFI builder.
-- 🌱 I’m currently learning Near Rust
+- 🌱 I’m working on @NearProtocol & @Ethereum ecosystem.
 - 👯 I’m looking to collaborate on any project.
 - 🤔 I’m looking for help with any project
 - 💬 I love playing guitar and piano.
 I am a trader but always sell at the bottom.